TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![union_window](img/union_window.png)

 Union merges multiple branches into one stream.
-For each incoming branch you need to specify branch value.
+For each incoming branch only one parameter is configured:
-- value - this is the output value, both branches must be of the same type
+- value - this is the output value which will be put in the result steam

 Union node defines new stream which is union of all branches.
-It's name is defined by 'Output' parameter; in the example above both `#input.message` and `#input.clientId` are `String`'s thus whole 'Output' would be of type `String`
+This new steam name is defined by 'Output' parameter;

-Currently, union value parameter names are identified by id of last node in this branch before union.

-If you want to distinguish between branches in output variable you can do this using e.g. map as value of branch
+If you want to distinguish between branches in output stream you can do this using e.g. map as value of branch
 ```$json
 {
   "branch1": `{myMapKey: "myKey1", myMapValue: #var1}`,